jetify-com/devbox/docs/app/docs/index.md

 Declare the list of tools needed by your project via a devbox.json file and run devbox shell.
 Everyone working on the project gets a shell environment with the exact same version of those tools.

 ### Try new tools without polluting your laptop
 Development environments created by Devbox are isolated from everything else in your laptop.
 Is there a tool you want to try without making a mess?
 Add it to a Devbox shell, and remove it when you don't want it anymore – all while keeping your laptop pristine.
-Removing or changing a pacakge in your dev environment is as easy as editing your `devbox.json`.
+Removing or changing a package in your dev environment is as easy as editing your `devbox.json`.

 ### Don't sacrifice speed
 Devbox can create isolated environments right on your laptop, without an extra-layer of virtualization slowing your file system or every command.
 When you're ready to ship, it'll turn it into an equivalent container – but not before.